gdbroman/broman.blog/_posts/2020/2020-03-22-vulnerable-marketing.md

 Now, of course there should be a balance.
 You can't completely ignore your accomplishments or else you run the risk of loosing credibility.

-## Bleeding is Surprisingly Liberating
+## Bleeding Is Surprisingly Liberating

 In accordance with Ernest Hemingway's quote, _"There is nothing to writing.
 All you do is sit down at a typewriter and bleed"_, you'll notice that, whilst initially painful, it's a form of self realization.